Last Updated: Jan. 14, 2021

 Intramural Sports, Club Sports and Outdoor Adventures will be required to follow health safety and social distancing guidelines as directed by the university.
 For information regarding these programs, please visit https://campusrec.tulane.edu/.

 Tulane University Dining Services is adding a temporary structure dubbed the Dining Pavilion on the Berger Family Lawn, which will act as a secondary all-you-care-to-eat, resident dining location.
 It will house former retail concepts, The Currier tuk tuk, Healthy TU tuk tuk, Global Mobile food truck and Roulez food truck.
 We’ve also added a Chef’s Table that will feature entrees and sides.
 Students and guests will use meal swipes to enter the Dining Pavilion and dine.
 Our new food truck concept Bowlful will feature all plant-based bowls and will be located on the Academic Quad.
+For spring semester, Dining Services will also be adding a to-go program – Commons To-Go – out of the dining room at the Commons.

 We have extended dining plan meal swipes to be offered at Le Gourmet featuring Rollin’ n Bowlin’ and Zatarain’s in the LBC Food Court.
 Zatarain’s will feature Simplified recipes (freshly prepared proteins, vegetables, and carbohydrates made without milk, wheat, soy, peanuts, tree nuts, shellfish, eggs, or gluten).